jrios46/BootCamp_Project1_HealthCare/README.md

     Part 3: Plotting the selected variables

 ## Data
 The dataset used for this analysis comprises responses from a survey conducted to assess individuals' attitudes and behaviors regarding COVID-19 vaccination.
 It includes information on demographics (such as age, gender, race), socio-political factors (such as political affiliation, religion), and vaccination status.

 ## Analysis
 The analysis involves several steps:

 Data Cleaning and Preparation: The dataset was cleaned and organized to ensure consistency and accuracy in the analysis.

 Exploration of Factors: Demographic and socio-political factors were explored to identify patterns and correlations with vaccination status.

 Statistical Analysis: Statistical tests such as chi-square tests were conducted to examine the relationships between variables.

 Visualization: Visualizations, including bar charts and contingency tables, were created to illustrate the findings.

 ## Findings
-    Political affiliation did not significantly influence vaccination status.
+-Political affiliation did not significantly influence vaccination status.
-    Gender disparities were observed, with a higher proportion of females reporting vaccination compared to males.
+-Gender disparities were observed, with a higher proportion of females reporting vaccination compared to males.
-    Higher levels of education were associated with higher vaccination rates.
+-Higher levels of education were associated with higher vaccination rates.
-    Variations in vaccination rates were observed among different religious groups.
+-Variations in vaccination rates were observed among different religious groups.
-    Disparities in vaccine uptake were observed across states and racial groups.
+-Disparities in vaccine uptake were observed across states and racial groups.

 ## Conclusion
 The analysis provides valuable insights that can inform targeted public health interventions, vaccination campaigns, and policy initiatives aimed at promoting equitable access to COVID-19 vaccines and increasing vaccination rates across diverse populations.